Request for Information (RFI): Meaning and Examples

 Download the Free Tool: Request for Proposal (RFP) Template

-A good RFI should include questions and parameters to help suppliers respond with basic yet relevant information.
-The RFI response should give buyers enough detail to shortlist potential suppliers and proceed with vendor selection as part of an intelligent procurement process.
+A good RFI should include questions and guidelines that help suppliers provide basic yet relevant information.
+The responses will give you enough detail to shortlist potential suppliers and proceed with vendor selection as part of an intelligent procurement process.

 Tool